INSTANT ASSET WRITE-OFF UP TO $150,000 PER ASSET – EXTENDED UNTIL DECEMBER 31!

 The latest Government Economic Stimulus Measures mean now’s YOUR BIGGEST OPPORTUNITY to SAVE THOUSANDS on your TAX this Financial Year.

-The Instant Asset Write-Off (IAWO) threshold has been increased from $30,000 to $150,000 and been expanded to include businesses with an aggregated annual turnover of less than $500 million (up from $50 million).
+The Instant Asset Write-Off (IAWO) threshold was increased from $30,000 to $150,000 and expanded to include businesses with an aggregated annual turnover of less than $500 million (up from $50 million).

 How can you benefit?

 - The higher IAWO threshold provides cash flow benefits for businesses that will be able to immediately deduct purchases of eligible assets (including motor vehicles) each costing less than $150,000

 - The threshold applies on a per asset basis, so eligible businesses can immediately write-off multiple assets (vehicles).

 Jack Quick owns a company, through which he operates a carpentry business, Beanstalk Carpentry.
 The company has an aggregated annual turnover of $2.5 million for 2019-20.

 On 31st March 2020 Jack purchases a New Ute for $45,000 exclusive of GST, and a second hand van for $35,000 exclusive of GST, for use in his business.